Fires are becoming more intense at night and lasting longer, study finds

-A study published Wednesday in Nature shows that a trend toward warmer and drier conditions after sundown is helping blazes withstand what should be unfavorable conditions — making containment of the fire more difficult for responders.
-They are now less able to rely on relief in fire intensity previously offered by nighttime cooling.
+A study published Wednesday in Nature shows that a trend toward warmer and drier conditions after sundown is helping blazes withstand what should be unfavorable conditions — making fire containment more difficult for responders.
+Crews are less able to rely on relief in fire intensity previously offered by nighttime cooling.

-“The fact that the [Cameron Peak] fire was burning for months, to me is an indication that we were essentially able to pass through the night,” said Jennifer Balch, director of Earth Lab at the University of Colorado Boulder.
+“The fact that the [Cameron Peak] fire was burning for months, to me is an indication that we were essentially able to pass through the night,” said Jennifer Balch, the director of Earth Lab at the University of Colorado at Boulder.
 “We were able to burn from day to night, from day to night, and that fire burned over 200,000 acres.”

+Cameron Peak isn’t the only notable example of nighttime fire growth.
+During Australia’s 2019-2020 bush fire season, fires seemed to spread more rapidly at night than during the day for the Snowy Complex Fire in the southeast of the country.
+In fact, about three-quarters of satellite fire detections occurred at night.

+In 2017, the Tubbs Fire in Northern California burned across 36,000 acres and became the most destructive fire in the state at that time.
+Satellite data showed more than half of the fire detections occurred at night.

-Across burnable lands, the study stated the annual number of flammable nighttime hours increased by 110 hours over the past four decades — allowing five additional nights when flammability does not cease.
-It also found nighttime fires have globally increased in intensity by 7 percent from 2003 to 2020.
+Across burnable lands globally, the annual number of flammable nighttime hours increased by 110 hours over the past four decades — allowing five additional nights when flammability does not cease, the study stated.
+It also found that nighttime fires globally increased in intensity by 7 percent from 2003 to 2020.

-“Our nights have been warming more than our days have been warming as a function of human-caused climate change, and that’s having a direct impact on fires,” said Balch, lead author of the study.
+“Our nights have been warming more than our days have been warming as a function of human-caused climate change, and that’s having a direct impact on fires,” said Balch, the lead author of the study.
 “We’re losing the brakes on fires in terms of the cooling and moisture accumulation that happens at night.”

 Balch and her colleagues analyzed satellite and hourly climate data for more than 81,000 fires globally to pinpoint when conditions become hot and dry enough for fires to burn at night.